-Miller and Milone, P.C., attorneys and management are actively involved in many prominent, professional and industry-related organizations.
+Miller & Milone, P.C., attorneys and management are actively involved in many prominent, professional and industry-related organizations.

 American Bar Association